Sustainable employability

 What is sustainable employability?

-Sustainable employability is often seen and described in the workplace as follows: the extent to which employees want (motivation) and are able (workload) to continue working, whether or not with the same employer (employability), until retirement age and with the ability to have control over this themselves(personal leadership).
+Sustainable employability is often seen and described in the workplace as follows: the degree to which employees want (motivation) and are able (workload) to continue working, whether or not with the same employer (employability), until retirement age and with the ability to have control over this themselves.
+At paraDIGMA groep , we believe that sustainable employability does not start with the individual, but with the organization.
+Employees only truly flourish when they feel seen, can develop and are meaningful.

 Employer benefits